openaire/guidelines/docs/literature/introduction.rst

 According to the ongoing expansion and anticipating the merger of the DRIVER Guidelines into the context of OpenAIRE Guidelines, detailed content from the DRIVER Guidelines 2.0 was adapted and added into this version of the Guidelines.
-The OpenAIRE Guidelines for Literature Repository Managers 3.0 are now only a part of a set of OpenAIRE Guidelines that also includes the OpenAIRE Guidelines for Data Archive Managers  and the OpenAIRE CERIF-XML profile.
+The OpenAIRE Guidelines for Literature Repository Managers 4.0 are part of a set of OpenAIRE Guidelines that also includes the OpenAIRE Guidelines for Data Archive Managers  and the OpenAIRE CERIF-XML profile.

 What's new
 ^^^^^^^^^^
-In comparison with previous versions of the Guidelines, this 3.0 version introduces three main changes:
+In comparison with previous versions of the Guidelines, this 4.0 version introduces the following major changes:

 * The OpenAIRE OAI set has been renamed from ``ec_fundedresources`` to ``openaire``.
 * New elements for indicating alternative identifiers, relations to other publications (references), and relations to research datasets have been defined.